zephyrproject-rtos/trusted-firmware-m/docs/integration_guide/services/tfm_secure_partition_addition.rst

 source-level implementation is not included in this document.

 ..
 Note::
-   If not otherwise specified, the steps are identical for Library, IPC and SFN model.
+   If not otherwise specified, the steps are identical for IPC and SFN model.

    The IPC and SFN model conforms to the *PSA Firmware Framework for M (FF-M) v 1.1* changes.
 Refer to `PSA Firmware Framework specification`_ and